 The TV One news item called the prosecution results “not good enough,” and reassured viewers that the government would strive to “do better.”
 Language like this is at least odd when applied to trial outcomes, but when functionaries of the state use it, it's frightening.
 Convictions aren't commodities that society needs to acquire more of, like vaccines or roadside safety barriers.
 Yet many powerful people are convinced they are, and not only here in New Zealand.
 English criminal barrister Matthew Scott reported in an article in the Spectator on February 13 2021 that the Chief Constable of Norfolk Police, Simon Bailey, offered recent high conviction rates for historical charges as evidence that the current #believethevictim policies are successful.
 I suspect that innocent men, convicted solely on the testimony of their accusers, would disagree, but naturally they have no voice.

 Any nation is its laws.
-A government has a responsibility to reform them as values evolve, but that must not allow it to tamper with the independent running of the courts in order to bring changes demanded by a partisan narrative.
+A government has a responsibility to reform them as values evolve, but it must use data-inspired policy rather than policy-inspired data.
+Above all, it must not tamper with the independent running of the courts in order to bring changes demanded by a partisan narrative.
 I despair that in ten years' time a buoyant news reader will inform viewers that huge progress has been made because convictions have gone up.
 How many would be enough?
 I'm not sure what Stalin achieved, but Communist China boasts 99.9%.
 Now there's a useful benchmark.

 We'll battle on, of course.
-The odds are hopeless, but we can't abandon the campaign while one innocent person is in jail simply because someone who seemed credible said he was guilty.
+The odds are hopeless, but there will be no white flag from our foxhole as long as one innocent person is in jail simply because someone who seemed credible said he was guilty.